Your Meditation and Mindfulness: Why should I bother? blog post

 4/18/2023

 Meditation triggers our parasympathetic nervous system and helps us to rest, relax, and come out of that stress state.
 Meditation can decrease emotional reactivity.
-Studies have found that over time meditations can reduce pain, depression, stress, and anxiety.
+Studies have found that overtime meditations can reduce pain, depression, stress, and anxiety.

 OK!
 How do I start?

 Stray thoughts will come up.
 That is perfectly fine and natural.
 Notice them.
-If it is something important, note of it in the back of your mind, then let the thoughts float on.
+If it is something important, take note of it in the back of your mind, then let the thoughts float on.
 Don’t hold on to them or dwell on them.
 Just let them pass.
 Bring your focus back to your breath.

 If your monkey mind is really not letting you alone.
 Or you are struggling with sitting still or being jittery, here are some of my favorite tips:

-Use a worry stone, a crystal, prayer beads, or heck even a fidget toy to keep your hands and part of your mind busy.
+Use a worry stone, a crystal, prayer beads, or heck, even a fidget toy to keep your hands and part of your mind busy.

-Try meditation while rocking in a chair, swaying back and forth, walking somewhere you will be safe as your consciousness is occupied with the meditation.
+Try meditation while rocking in a chair, swaying back and forth, walking somewhere you will be safe, as your consciousness is occupied with the meditation.

 Try meditation while doing a mindless, repetitive task.
-Folding laundry, doing dishes, doing a repetitive crochet or knitting project, etc.
+Folding laundry, doing dishes, or doing a repetitive crochet or knitting project, etc.